Alethea Howard, Countess of Arundel: Return to England

-In 1633 Lady Arundel purchased a small villa, known as Tart Hall, (located just south of Buckingham Palace).
+In 1633 Lady Arundel purchased a small villa, known as Tart Hall, located just south of Buckingham House (now Buckingham Palace).
 Her second son, Lord Maltravers, was elected member of the Dublin Parliament of 1634.
 Arundel and his son paid a visit to Lord Thomas Wentworth, 1st Earl of Strafford in Dublin.

 In 1636 Lady Arundel met her husband on the Thames, after his visit to the Holy Roman Emperor.
 She is involved in a Catholic intrigue.
 Lord Arundel acquired the cabinet of the Dutch merchant Daniel Nijs.
 Maria de' Medici comes to England.

 In 1638 Lady Arundel was indicted for recusancy and debts threatened to ruin the estate, and her husband started the Madagascar plan.
 Arundel House contained thirty-seven statues, 128 busts and 250 inscriptions.
 Artemisia Gentileschi may have worked for Aletheia.
 Van Dyck painted a portrait of Lord Arundel and his wife.
 With the departure of the Queen-Mother, Maria de' Medici from England, Lord and Lady Arundel were appointed to escort her to Cologne.